What is VoIP (Voice Over IP)? | Definition and Features

 What are VoIP Parameters?

-This is the main problem faced by both VoIP and all IP applications today.
-Providing quality service over the Internet is difficult because of its “best effort” structure.
+This is the main problem for both VoIP and all IP apps today.
+Giving good service over the Internet is hard because it uses a “best effort” method.

 Codec

-In order to send audio over IP, it needs to be digitized.
-The following codecs are used for this process: G.711, 722, 723, and G.728.
-These codecs reduce bandwidth by compressing the audio data.
-As a result, they allow more connections on the same channel.
+You must convert the audio to digital form to send it over IP.
+The codecs used are G.711, 722, 723, and G.728.
+These codecs save bandwidth by compressing the audio.
+As a result, they let more calls use the same channel.

-These Codecs have the following dimensions on their signboard:
+These codecs show the following sizes on their label:

 • G.711: 56 or 64 Kbps bit rate.